nygman/hscript/README.md

 ## Installing Hola Unblocker
 [Hola](http://hola.org) is available for Windows/Android/Chrome/Firefox.
-Linux/Mac/Chrome OS is supported by the Hola Unblocker Chrome and Firefox browser extensions.
+Linux/Mac/Chrome OS is supported by the Hola Unblocker extension for Chrome and Firefox browsers.

 ## Sharing hscripts